 Moroni, Man of Honor

-Zerahemnah ate every word he uttered against Moroni when he sued vehemently for the work of death to cease!
-His words aren't recorded in the record as it exists today, but, I gather they were pathetic, and not in a disgusting way, but a shameful display due to his arrogance.
+Zerahemnah ate every word he uttered against Moroni when he sued vehemently for the work of death to cease.
+His words aren't recorded in the record as it exists today, but, I gather they were pathetic, and not in a disgusting way, but a shameful display or due to arrogance.

 It took a lost scalp and a few more deaths to get the oath to end this great war.
-This group of Lamanites left with every intention to honor the oath they took, but, being wicked by choice, these people later proved they wouldn't venerate the oath just as Zerahemnah feared would happen.
+This group of Lamanites left with every intention to honor the oath they took, but, being wicked by choice, these people later proved they would not venerate the oath just as Zerahemnah stressed would occur.

-Following the oath of peace, stability reigned in the land for several years, which Moroni and his people took to prepare spiritually, mentally, and militarily.
-Moroni was a man of faith and action!
+Following the oath of peace, stability reigned in the land for several years, which Moroni and his people used to prepare spiritually, mentally, and militarily.
+Moroni lived as a man of faith and action.